FREQUENTLY ASKED QUESTIONS

 English is used for presentation, course delivery, and learning material.

 Open source denotes a software or a hardware for which the original source code and design are made freely available and may be redistributed and modified.
 Embedded system is a computer dedicated to performing a dedicated task.
 An example of an open-source embedded system is Arduino.
-You can find out more about Arduino from www.arduino.cc.
+You can find out more about Arduino here!

-You can purchase components from our partner’s online store at www.cytron.io.
+You can purchase more components from our partner’s online store at my.cytron.io.
+Remember to apply the discount code ‘YMAKE24’ for a 10% discount!

 No, this program promotes open-source hardware and software such as Arduino and Raspberry Pi.

-Students built projects as diverse as automated egg hatchery, smart cushion for bed sores, crocodile detector, smart stick for the blind, and many other innovative solutions to address real-life challenges.
-More examples are available from our Projects pageChumbaka Facebook, and Young Innovators Challenge Facebook.
+Some examples of student projects include automated egg hatchery, smart cushion for bed sores, crocodile detector, smart stick for the blind, and many other innovative solutions to address real-life challenges.
+You can check out their projects here as well as on our Facebook pages, Chumbaka and Young Innovators Challenge.

 All ideas and solutions delivered during the Young Innovators Challenge belong to the organiser and its partners.
 If the solution is chosen for commercialization, due consideration will be given to reward and recognise the originator of the idea.